nansencenter/NERSC-HYCOM-CICE/doc/HYCOM-only-compilation.md

 ## Changes in $NHCROOT/hycom/RELO/config

 As next step, we include a configuration file called $MACROID_hycom (e.g. Linux.sisu.intel_hycom) in the location of $NHCROOT/hycom/RELO/config.
 This configuration file is the same as the $MACROID_cice (where TYPE, here, is set to "cice"), except we have removed the flags related to the ESMF from variables CPPFLAGS and INCLUDES.
-For example,  for Sisu HPC in the case of coupled model, they may be given by
+For example,  for Sisu HPC in the case of coupled model, they are given by

 INCLUDES      = -I$(MPI_HOME)/include  -I${ESMF_MOD_DIR} -I${ESMF_DIR}/include -I./CICE/rundir/compile